International Register of Consultant Herbalists

-The IRCH Register and distance learning course was originally established in 1960
+The IRCH Register and herbalist training course were originally established in 1960.

-and has been successfully producing qualified practitioners of herbal medicine ever
+The IRCH has been successfully producing qualified practitioners of herbal medicine ever since.

-The IRCH distance learning course is carefully structured to enable students to fit study in and around the everyday pressures of living.
-It is however, a course that demands commitment and a desire to reach the high standards set by the Faculty staff.
+The IRCH herbalist training course is carefully structured to enable students to fit study in and around the pressures of everyday life.
+It is, however, a course that demands commitment and a desire to reach the high standards set by the Faculty staff.
 The course is divided into five modules, with the lessons within each module supplemented by seminars at the Annual Conference and Summer School.
-The Annual Conference is an opportunity to meet students from all modules, practising herbalists and to take part in lively lectures and discussions.
+The Annual Conference is an opportunity to meet students from all modules and practising herbalists to take part in lively lectures and discussions.

 The IRCH course is much more than theory.
 Clinical skills seminars give students the opportunity to learn about herbal medicine first hand from our experienced practitioners including case taking, examination techniques and diagnostic methods.
-A recognised amount of clinical training must also be undertaken at our training clinics that are situated around the country.
+Students also undertake clinical training with practitioners located around the country.
 This is on a supervised one to one basis, giving the student confidence to develop his/her own clinical practice.